thm-projects/arsnova.click-v2/README.md

 Head over to the /backend directory and enter `npm start`

 ###### Frontend
-Head over to the /frontend directory and enter `npm run start`
+Head over to the /frontend directory and enter `npm start`

 ---
 #### Build (LIVE deployment)

 ###### Backend
-Head over to the /backend directory and enter `npm start`
+Head over to the /backend directory and enter `npm run prod`

 ###### Frontend
 Head over to the /frontend directory and enter `npm run prod`